explora Atacama: 22º 55’ S, 68º 12’ W

 TURI PURI MASSAGE ROOM

-Our massage center is located near the lodge, in a restored Colonial adobe-straw building.
+Our massage center is located near the hotel, in a restored Colonial adobe-straw building.
 Turi Puri, which in Kunza, the language of the area’s early inhabitants, means “House of Water,” invites you to discover a new level of inner peace, outer harmony, and revitalized energy.